ashwin2rai/math-thru-python/README.md

 # Introduction

+This repo adds to Mathematical Notation: A Guide for Engineers and Scientists by Professor Edward Scheinerman by including code for notations, to make it easier to understant the concept behing standard mathematical notations.

 These set of notebooks serve two purposes

 1. Introduces and expands on commonly used mathematical symbols and notations